trydofor/professional-wings/WingsBoot.t.md

 * 13007 SmartFormatterTest: print date format of pattern
 * 13008 SmartFormatterTest: parse LocalDateTime of smart pattern
 * 13009 SmartFormatterTest: parse LocalDateTime by smart pattern with timezone
-* 13010 FastJsonHelperTest: json object by default
+* 13010 FastJsonTest: json object by default
-* 13011 FastJsonHelperTest: json number as string
+* 13011 FastJsonTest: json number as string
-* 13012 FastJsonHelperTest: json number as string with thousands
+* 13012 FastJsonTest: json number as string with thousands
-* 13013 FastJsonHelperTest: json number as string issue 1537
+* 13013 FastJsonTest: json number as string issue 1537
-* 13014 JacksonHelperTest: json and xml mapper
+* 13014 JacksonTest: json and xml mapper
 * 13015 JsonConversionTest: can convert to TypeDescriptor
 * 13016 JsonConversionTest: convert Dto, Map, List
 * 13017 JsonConversionTest: parse with generics